 This post contains affiliate links.

 I am a list person.
 I make grocery lists, to-do lists, lists of things I want to buy, lists of things I want to make.
 I’m a list person.
-So needless to say, I had a whole big list of things to do before while I was pregnant before my baby was born.
+So needless to say, I had a whole big list of things to do before while I was pregnant before my first baby was born.

-1. Pick a birth announcement.
+1. Pick a birth announcement

-2. Gather addresses.
+2. Gather and print addresses